BioBoost/object-oriented-programming-using-java/02_basic_building_blocks/readme.md

 Software is ideal for executing repetitive tasks (things that have to be done multiple times).
 To be able to do things multiple times a programming languages needs some sort **loop constructs**.

-Programming languages often multiple looping constructs, such as for loops, while loops, foreach loops, do-while loops, ...
+Programming languages often support multiple looping constructs, such as for loops, while loops, foreach loops, do-while loops, ...
 While these can all be modelled using flowcharts, we don't actually have to know them to be able to create a loop in a flowchart.

 All we need is a condition in a flowchart that is checked.
 In one of the outcomes we loop again, in the other we quit the loop.
 Which outcome you use to quit the loop is up to you.